Bootstrapping Networks with Latent Space Structure

 Finally, as discussed at the end of Section~\ref{sec:netboot}, convergence under the Wasserstein network distance does not necessarily imply convergence of other network statistics such as $\sqrt{n}$-scaled subgraph densities.
 It is possible that a stronger notion of distance will be required to ensure such convergences, one that eschews the fairly local perspective of the cut metric and graph matching distance in favor of more global measures of graph similarity.
-A distance between networks that considers path lengths or $k$-hop neighborhoods of individual vertices might better capture the global properties of networks that are necessary to ensure that, for example, two networks have similar average path lengths.
+A distance between networks that considers path lengths or $k$-hop neighborhoods of individual vertices might better capture the global properties of networks that are necessary to ensure that, for example, two networks have similar average path lengths. \cite{ChaKubSch1998,BenIoa2018,TorSuaEli2018} present possible starting points for this line of work.
 On the other hand, designing custom graph distances for every network statistic of interest is not ideal either, and we expect that future work in this direction will have to balance generality against improving rates for specific network statistics.